callumacrae/dotfiles/README.md

 Might not work on your machine.

+## Todo

+irssi should load notifier, queryresume, and vim-mode.

 ## Vagrant

 Includes a Vagrantfile for testing.
 Run `vagrant up`, and then follow the steps